miladhub/pkcs11-tls-client-auth/README.md

 These instructions have been tested on MacOS using an M1 Mac Air.

 # Install SoftHSM

-Install [SoftHSM v2](https://github.com/opendnssec/SoftHSMv2) to create a virtual PKCS#11-enabled smart card, and `keytool` to interact with it (i.e., to import private keys and certificates into it).

 ```bash
 $ brew install softhsm